Code-Wen/LeetCode_Notes/Leetcode_Python_Notes.md

 ---
-title: "Leetcode Algorithm Questions in Python"
+title: "Leetcode Algorithm Questions in Python 3"
-excerpt: "A good way of learning is through practice.
-This is my log of practicing Leetcode problems in Python."
+excerpt: "Algorithmic thinking is a crucial component in every profession that involves coding, including data science.
+Here I'm documenting my solutions to algorithm questions on Leetcode, in hope that it would be of help to anyone interested."
 collection: projects
 ---